dynamsoft-docs/barcode-reader-docs/parameters/reference/pdf-raster-dpi.md

 # PDFRasterDPI

-`PDFRasterDPI` is a parameter to specify the resolution used for rasterizing a PDF file.
+`PDFRasterDPI` defines the resolution used for rasterizing a PDF file.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |